MicrosoftDocs/power-platform/power-virtual-agents/configure-sso.md

 ### Create app registrations for your custom website

-To enable SSO, you'll need to create two separate app registrations:
+To enable SSO, you need to create two separate app registrations:

-- An _authentication app registration_, which enables Microsoft Entra ID user authentication for your bot
+- An _authentication app registration_, which enables Microsoft Entra ID user authentication for your copilot
 - A _canvas app registration_, which enables SSO for your custom web page

-We don't recommend reusing the same app registration for both your bot and your custom website for security reasons.
+We don't recommend reusing the same app registration for both your copilot and your custom website for security reasons.

 1. Follow the instructions in [Configure user authentication with Microsoft Entra ID](configuration-authentication-azure-ad.md) to create an authentication app registration.
-1. Follow the same instructions again to create a second app registration, which will serve as your canvas app registration.
+1. Follow the same instructions again to create a second app registration, which serves as your canvas app registration.
 1. Return to this article.

 ### Configure your canvas app registration